emilpartow/kaggle-esa-impostor-hunt/README.md

 ## LLM Judgments (Used as Features)

-I used Grok via its API to obtain zero-shot pairwise judgments.
+I used Grok via its API to obtain zero-shot pairwise judgments, as it was freely accessible at the time of the competition.
+In principle, any high-capacity LLM (e.g., within the top-performing model range) should provide similar prior signals.
 For each text pair, I sent both texts to the model and asked which one was more likely to be the manipulated / “fake” one.
-The API returned a structured JSON response containing a predicted fake text ("A" or "B") and continuous scores, for example:
+The API returned a structured JSON response containing the predicted fake side ("A" or "B") along with continuous scores, e.g.:

 ```text
 {